cunicu/cunicu/docs/Comparison.md

 # Comparison with other P2P VPN solutions

-There exist a suite of other peer-to-peer VPN solutions comparable to wice:
+There exist a suite of other peer-to-peer VPN solutions comparable to cunīcu:

 | Name                                                  | Commercial    |
 | :--                                                   |               |